RPTST/ffmpeg-cpp/README.md

 ## Linux

 I created a CMakefile from scratch, and the lib is now built straight away.
-I'll probably add some Makefiles in the demo directory, to test ecery case (muxer, audio extraction, and so on).
+I'll probably add some Makefiles in the demo directory, to test every case (muxer, audio extraction, and so on).

 ## What works on Linux :

-- [x] cmake
+  [x] create the makefile (the usual way)
+- [x] make is ok.
+TODO : fix a bunch of warnings, caused by a prehistoric version of ffmpeg at design time.
 - [x] libffmpeg-cpp.a is created
 - [x] one can link it